elixir-lang/elixir-lang.github.com/crash-course.markdown

 Process.self
 {% endhighlight %}

 **Note**.
-You may invoke Erlang functions in Elixir in one of two ways:
+Since Erlang modules are represented by atoms, you may invoke Erlang functions in Elixir as follow:

 {% highlight ruby %}
-Erlang.lists.sort [3, 2, 1]
 :lists.sort [3, 2,1]
 {% endhighlight %}

-All of the Erlang's modules can be accessed in this manner.
-All of the Erlang built-ins reside in the `Erlang.erlang` (or `:erlang`) module.
+All of the Erlang built-ins reside in the `:erlang` module.

 <div id="data_types"></div>